Computed Tomography (CT) Scan of the Brain

 with the procedure, such as eyeglasses, hairpins, dentures, and possibly hearing aids.

-If you are to have a scan done with contrast, an intravenous (IV) line will be started
+If you're to have a scan done with contrast, an IV (intravenous) line will be started

 in your hand or arm for injection of the contrast dye.

 You will lie on a narrow scan table that slides into a large, circular opening of

 the ring-shaped scanning machine.
 Pillows and straps may be used to help keep your

 head still during the scan.